eoinkelly/notes/ios-swift-objc/stanford-cs193p.md

 * _all_ objects live on the heap!
 Consequence:
     * any variable you have to an object is _always_ a pointer.
 * We can (and do) send messages to `nil` pointers in ObjC
-    * It does not result in a nul pointer exception as it would in other langs
+    * It does not result in a null pointer exception as it would in other langs
 * All properties start off as `nil` when you declare them
     * => you don't have to worry about them pointing at arbitrary memory

 NSArray
     * is hetrogenous - it can contain any object
     * is immutable (use NSMutableArray as mutable version)
+    * `arr[4]` is sugar for `[arr insertObjectAtSubstringIndex:4]`
+    * `NSArray` and `NSMutableArray` cannot be sparse but you can insert `[NSNull null]` objects to give the appearance of a sparse array.

 NSUInteger
     * will be different on different platforms e.g. on iPhone 5+ it will be 64bit
     * is an alias for `unsigned long *` (a pointer to a long on the heap)

- QUESTION: what shoudl you do if you don't have a higher res version of an image? add the low res in the slot or jsut leave slot empty?
+QUESTION: what should you do if you don't have a higher res version of an image? add the low res in the slot or jsut leave slot empty?

+ANSWER: The XCAssets stuff will fallback to the @1x version of an image if it cannot find the @2x so you should probably put the image in the @1x if you only have a high-res version ???

 # Lecture 3